kevgo/run-that-app/README.md

 #### What if my app has dependencies?

-Use Docker or WASM.
+Use Docker or WASI.
 Run-that-app is for simple tools that are distributed as standalone executables without dependencies.